deltafi/deltafi/deltafi-docs/public/docs/flows.md

-# Data Sources, Flows, and Egresses
+# Data Sources, Transforms, and Data Sinks

-DeltaFi processes data through a system of Data Sources, Flows, and Egresses.
+DeltaFi processes data through a system of Data Sources, Transforms, and Data Sinks.
 Each plays a distinct role in the data processing pipeline:

 1. Data Sources: These are the entry points for data into the DeltaFi system.
-1. Flows: These define sequences of Transform Actions that operate on the data.
+1. Transforms: These define sequences of Transform Actions that operate on the data.
-1. Egresses: These define how processed data is sent out of the DeltaFi system.
+1. Data Sinks: These define how processed data is sent out of the DeltaFi system.

 ## Data Sources